 of graduation (see Figure C.1 in Appendix C).
 Thus, an F in any course during freshman year may signal a need for additional support during sophomore year.
 Low freshman attendance is another powerful indicator of non-graduation, even for students who pass all of their freshman courses.
 A freshman attendance rate below 85 percent is roughly as predictive of non-graduation as an off-track status (see Figure D.1 in Appendix D).
 Freshman attendance is important, in part because it is directly related to students' freshman grades (see Figure 7), but freshman attendance is also independently predictive of high school graduation, meaning that it predicts high school graduation even among students who earned similar grades.
 For example, among students with a freshman GPA between 2.0 and 2.5, more than 90 percent of students with an attendance rate of at least 95 percent went on to graduate from high school within four years, while the graduation rate for students with an attendance rate of 80-85 percent who earned similar grades was 59 percent (see Figure 8).

 All three of these warning indicators-an off-track status, freshman attendance below 85 percent, and any freshman course failure-are powerful warning indicators of non-graduation for incoming sophomores.
 FIGURE 7 Freshman Year Attendance and GPA Are Closely Related

-Freshman GPA, by freshman attendance (2016-17 cohort) Note: Charter school students are excluded from this analysis.
+Note: Charter school students are excluded from this analysis.
 For more information, see Appendix A. FIGURE 8 Even Among Students with Similar GPAs, Freshman Attendance Is Highly Predictive of Graduation

-High school graduation, by freshman GPA and attendance category (2014-15 cohort) Note: Charter school students are excluded from this analysis.
+Note: Charter school students are excluded from this analysis.
 Graduation status is based on whether a student graduated from CPS within four years of starting high school.
 For more information, see Appendix A.

 Together, they identify most (70 percent) of the incoming sophomores who did not go on to graduate (see Figure 9).
 It's important to note that with the right supports, some students who struggle during freshman year do get back on-track and persist to graduation: 17 percent of 2018 graduates had one or more warning indicators at the end of their freshman year.
 Access to more nuanced warning indicators at the beginning of sophomore year could help sophomore educators identify more of the students who need these supports early in the school year.
-In addition to keeping students on-track for high school graduation, another important goal of many sophomore educators is preparing students to enroll in FIGURE 9 Around 70 Percent of Non-Graduates Had at Least One Warning Indicator at the End of Freshman Year Freshman success status, by non-graduates and graduates (2014-15 cohort)
+In addition to keeping students on-track for high school graduation, another important goal of many sophomore educators is preparing students to enroll in FIGURE 9 Around 70 Percent of Non-Graduates Had at Least One Warning Indicator at the End of Freshman Year